hfp/libxstream/README.md

  * [Explicit locking](https://github.com/hfp/libxstream/raw/master/samples/multi-dgemm/plot-explicit.png) by calling libxstream_stream_lock and libxstream_stream_unlock (demux=0).
  * [Heuristic locking](https://github.com/hfp/libxstream/raw/master/samples/multi-dgemm/plot-heuristic.png); automatically introduced (demux=-1).

-The performance impact of the locking apporach is rather minor when running the [multi-dgemm](https://github.com/hfp/libxstream/tree/master/samples/multi-dgemm) sample code presented in the [Performance](#performance) section.
+The performance impact of the locking approach is rather minor when running the [multi-dgemm](https://github.com/hfp/libxstream/tree/master/samples/multi-dgemm) sample code presented in the [Performance](#performance) section.

 Please note that the manual locking approach does not contradict the thread-safety claimed by the library; each queuing operation is still atomic.
 Synchronization and locking in general avoids intermixing work from different logical groups of work and is therefore beyond thread-safe API functions.
 An example where this becomes a problem (data races) is when the work is buffered only for a subset (work group) of the total amount of work, and when multiple host threads are queuing work items into the same stream at the same time.